aws-solutions/application-pattern-orchestrator-on-aws/README.md

 #### CDK deployment parameters

-Below are all the parameters that can be passed to the `npm run deploy` command as specified in [Build and deploy section](#build-and-deploy)
+You can pass the following parameters to the `npm run deploy` command as specified in [Build and deploy](#build-and-deploy) section.

 | Parameter            | Description                                                                                                                                                                                                                                                                                                                                                                                         |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |